Updated: Jun 28

 Being the social butterfly that I am, isolation doesn’t work for me.
 So, I started looking around in the corners.
 By that, I mean paying attention to the people that mill around the periphery.
 In the Making Connections that Count class, I give the advice that, if you’re shy or introverted, look around the corners and in the kitchen, for the people who feel as awkward as you.
 They’re usually just as nervous about fitting in as you are.
 Special bonus: These are often the most interesting people in the room, with thought-provoking perspectives they’ve gained by being observant.
 For us square pegs, this is a great place to find our tribe.

 Being with my new friends expanded my consciousness, and helped me see the life in a different way – the beauty and splendor, and the ugly realities.
 People become outsiders for lots of reasons.
 I’d like to think it was my conscious choice to be there.
-Other people are outsiders because they didn’t follow societal norms, especially when it comes to who they want to pair up with.
-In the late 70s, when I was in high school, sexual preference was a stigma that not only got people ostracized, it got them killed.
+Other people are outsiders because they don’t follow societal norms, especially when it comes to who they want to pair up with.
+In the late 70s, when I was in high school, sexual preference was a stigma that went beyong getting otracized.
+It got them killed.
 Being gay and “out” was a big risk.

 Ready for Rocky Horror Picture Show